knewg/HandsyFace/README.md

 Displays the current time the same way a regular hour hand on a watch does.
 You can see the time with what's usually enough precision, basically every 15 minutes or so.

 #### Activity hand
-Shows how close you are to your set activity goal for the week. *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*
+Shows how close you are to your set activity goal for the week.

 #### Calories hand
 Shows how many calories you have burned during the day.
 Due to not figuring out the settings system and not having enough energy to research more, a goal is compiled in.
-It is currently set to 1500 above average MBR (2000 kcal).  *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*
+It is currently set to 1500 above average MBR (2000 kcal).

 #### Steps hand
-Shows how close you are to reaching the step goal for the day. *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*
+Shows how close you are to reaching the step goal for the day.

 Very simple, and reasonably clean.
 Not sure if I like it yet.

+## Rollaround
+A small number is added next to each counter for each doubling of the goal.
+If your step goal is 5000 and you take 5001 steps, the number will be 1 and the arrow will point straight up.

 ## Installation instructions
 There are two main ways to install this watchface